brean/Bluespice-solr-docker/README.md

 We will have three docker container:

 1. mysql-server running inside the first container that will provide the database for our mediawiki.
-1. a second docker container that we build ourself from the Dockerfile provided by this repo.
+1. a second docker container that provides us with the Bluespice wiki (you can build it yourself using the Dockerfile provided by this repo or use https://hub.docker.com/r/brean/bluespice-wikimedia/.
 1. a third docker container providing the solr service (we use the one [on the docker hub](https://hub.docker.com/r/bluespice/solr/) ).

 Installation